ArefJafari/SCOUT/README.md

 ### 📚 Citation

-If you use DTRNet in your research, please cite:
+If you use SCOUT in your research, please cite:

 ```
 @article{sharma2025dtrnet},